juhp/http-directory/README.md

 A simple library for reading http directories.

-It uses http-client for http transport, and html-conduit and xml-conduit to parse the html for links.
+It uses http-client or http-conduit for http transport, and html-conduit and xml-conduit to parse the html for links.

 The library is intended for listing the files in http file directories,